emmby/statesmith-simplified/docs/integrations/github.md

 Other image formats such as PNG are easily achievable by modifying the formula slightly.

-We use this action ourselves to generate the images for these docs.
-See it [in action here](https://github.com/emmby/statesmith-simplified/blob/main/.github/workflows/puml-to-svg.yml) to generate [this](lightbulb.svg) from this [PlantUML file](lightbulb.puml).

 You can use the generated images in markdown or html:

 ```